openwallet-foundation-labs/credhub/docs/development.md

 ### Keycloak (OIDC provider)
 to manage the user accounts from the cloud wallet, an OIDC provider is required.
 This repository offers a self hosted keycloak instance that you can use.
+It's a basic setup without a customized registration flow, so the user needs to input information like his name or mail address.

 The realm is located in the `config/keycloak/realm-export.json` file.
 In case you want to use another keycloak instance, you can import the realm there.
 It should also be possible to use any other OIDC system.

 In the default realm settings, there is no restriction to the origin of the requests and registration is open for everyone.
 There is also no implementation of keycloak or cloud wallet events like creating or deleting a user object.